zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/audit/scenarios/ef-core-audit-retrieve-audit-entries-for-specific-item.md

 ## Problem

-You want to retrieve all AuditEntry for a specific item.
+You want to retrieve all AuditEntries for a specific item.

 ## Solution